 *In case you are using the unofficial version of KOPS with Spotinst, we highly recommend migrating your ASG to the official version, as it will add an additional layer of visualization and visibility of your K8s cluster in the Spotinst UI.
-Please do so by following Step 3 in this Document.

 Step 2: Upgrade the current Elastigroup to Ocean from Spotinst UI

 Browse to Spotinst console and select the Elastigroup you wish to upgrade.

 Please note the Upgrade should be done only to your Node instance groups, the Master’s will still be managed in Elastigroup.